 While Italian or other European dishes appear on our table most days, once in a while I do like to cook a dish from the New World, too.
 American food has a less than stellar reputation abroad.
 For many Europeans, it usually brings to mind junk food, fast food and just plain bad food.
 The stereotype is not totally unjustified—like many stereotypes there is some truth behind the caricature—but what most non-Americans and even a lot of Americans don’t realize is that the US does have its own repertoire of wholesome, authentic traditional dishes.
 And not all of them are heavy, either, like this simple but tasty Southern dish: fried catfish.

-In this recipe, catfish fillets are simply dredged in seasoned cornmeal and fried in vegetable oil.
+In this recipe for fried catfish, the fillets are simply dredged in seasoned cornmeal and fried in vegetable oil.
 Since catfish, a bottom-feeder, can have a slightly gritty flavor, it benefits from pre-soaking in buttermilk (or just plain milk) before frying.

 Place the catfish fillets in a wide bowl and cover with the buttermilk or milk.
 Let it soak for about an hour (although even 30 minutes will improve the flavor).